YashKarande/AI/Zoo Tour Guide Agent/Readme.md

 Here, --no-allow-unauthenticated flag to require authentication.
 This is important for security reasons.
 If you don't require authentication, anyone can call your MCP server and potentially cause damage to your system.

-Confirm the creation of a new Artifact Registry repository Since it is your first time deploying to Cloud Run from source code, you will see:
+Since it is your first time deploying to Cloud Run from source code, you will see:
 Deploying from source requires an Artifact Registry Docker repository to store built containers.
 A repository named [cloud-run-source-deploy] in region [europe-west1] will be created.

-Do you want to continue (Y/n)?

-Type "Y" and Enter.